excitement-engineer/graphql-relay-node/README.md

 # GraphQL-relay-node

-This library aims to help manage global ids as is typical in a relay-compliant graphql schema.
+Simplify managing global ids used in graphql-relay

 > A basic understanding of GraphQL and relay-compliant schemas is needed to provide context for this library.